 If you are reading this, you have a leg up on the poor nurses who are just trolling forums and getting legal advice from people who have no idea what they are talking about.
-Of course, this blog can’t be construed as legal advice either, but you can call me, a real attorney with real experience handling these cases.
-I will listen to the details of your specific situation, give you a very good idea of what you can expect moving forward and dispel any fake news or misinformation that you may have read elsewhere.
+Of course, this blog can’t be construed as legal advice either, but you can call us for further instructions.
+We will listen to the details of your specific situation, give you a very good idea of what you can expect moving forward, and dispel any fake news or misinformation that you may have read elsewhere.
 If it turns out that you need actual legal representation, we have a team of elite and vetted NP certificate defense attorneys, who actually do know what they are doing, who will be able to help you.

 If you’re facing action from the Board of Registered Nurses, you need someone on your side, fighting for your livelihood.
 Complete this quick form and let’s see what we can do for you.